 - Number of ER visits per 100 persons annually: 44.5- Almost 45% !

 - Only 16.2 million (11.9%) of these 136.3 million will require an actual hospital admission each year.
 This means that Emergency Physicians are capable of evaluating, treating, and releasing almost 89% of patients directly from the Emergency Department.
 This should NOT be misconstrued as meaning that 89% of cases could have been handled in a doctor’s office.
 This is a myth and categorically false.
 It only means that 11.9% required prolonged care.
-Asthma attacks, severe allergic reactions, dehydrations, fractures, dislocations, head injuries, car accidents, vaginal bleeding and miscarriage, abdominal pain, chest pain, even seizure- to name only a few are things that are best seen and evaluated by a Board Certified/Board Eligible Emergency Medicine Physician that has the expertise and experience to evaluate and treat acute life and limb threatening conditions and injuries.
+Asthma attacks, severe allergic reactions, dehydration, fractures, dislocations, head injuries, car accidents, vaginal bleeding and miscarriage, abdominal pain, chest pain, even seizure- to name only a few are things that are best seen and evaluated by a Emergency Medicine Residency-Trained Physician that has the expertise and experience to evaluate and treat acute life and limb threatening conditions and injuries.
 Urgent Care Centers cannot handle and do not have the resources to handle these types of conditions.
 Freestanding Emergency Rooms do- by Texas State law!

 - Nationwide 73% of patient wait longer than 15 minutes to be seen by a physician in emergency rooms.
 Freestanding Emergency Centers operate with efficiency that allows patients to be seen with little to zero wait at all.

 With this kind of demand, legislators and patients need to be acutely aware that there are other forces at play that prefer that you “pay no attention to the man behind the curtain”.
 Freestanding ERs are NOT what is driving up the cost of care.

 So what facts do we know when it comes to healthcare costs?

 - Emergency care represents less than 2 % of the nation’s $2.1 trillion in health care expenditures.